 Role of the Attendant

-The attendant is an individual who provides personal care or supports for the waiver individual.
-The attendant is the individual hired by the Employer of Record (EOR) who provides CD personal assistance, Short-term care for a child or adult that allows the primary caregiver relief.
+The attendant is a person who provides personal care or supports for the waiver person.
+The attendant is the person hired by the Employer of Record (EOR) who provides CD personal assistance, Short-term care for a child or adult that allows the primary caregiver relief.
 More services, or A waiver-paid service focused on presence of a caregiver for safety, but less on hands on caregiving.
-More services to the individual.
+More services to the person.
 The attendant provides services that are authorized by DMAS or its designated service authorization agent.
-The attendant should have the knowledge, skills, and abilities to perform the functions and duties necessary to support the individual who is receiving services.
+The attendant should have the knowledge, skills, and abilities to perform the functions and duties necessary to support the person who is receiving services.

 Becoming an Attendant